tezos/tezos-mirror/docs/developer/proposal_testing.rst

 by activating the predecessor of the Alpha protocol, and by baking two blocks.

-Run the migration on a context imported form Mainnet
+Run the Migration on a Context Imported From Mainnet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we run the migration on a context imported from Mainnet, then we would start